AndyD87/Build-ICU/README.md

 ## Requirements

+Mandatory Requirements:
+ - Git
- - Visual Studio
+ - Visual Studio 2012/2013/2015/2017
- - Cmake (for creating zip)
+ - Cmake (for working with Zip-Files)
- - Cygwin with binutils, make, bash
+ - Cygwin

+Recommended Requirements:
+ - Python 2.7
+    Common Tools will download a Portable Version of WinPython if not available
+ - Perl
+    Common Scripts will download a Portable Version of StrawberryPerl if not available
- - Subversion for Commandline
+ - Subversion: Required for ICU
+    Common Scripts will download a Portable Version of Subversion if not available

 ## How to build